pactus-project/pactus.org/docs/guide/learn-serialization.md

 # CBOR as data serialization

-We are using  [CBOR](https://tools.ietf.org/html/rfc7049) for serialization and deserialization of everything in Zarb including deterministic stuff like blocks and transactions or temporary stuff like network messaging.
+We are using "Concise Binary Object Representation" or [CBOR](https://tools.ietf.org/html/rfc7049) for data serialization in Zarb including deterministic stuff like blocks and transactions or temporary stuff like network messaging.

 Key as integer: Key is always integer (Regardless of the variable name).
 This id is immutable and always is the same.